Tum Dena Saath Mera (2011 TV series): Plot

-In the series Abhilasha (born 19 November 1992) lives in the small town of Sagar and is married to Manan (born 2 April 1989) who was raised in Bhopal.
-A naïve, emotionally-dependent woman, she desires love and a simple life.
-An ambitious Manan soon receives an offer of a job in Mumbai and the couple moves.
+In the series, Abhilasha (born 19 November 1992) lives in the small town of Sagar and is married to Manan (born 2 April 1989), who was raised in Bhopal.
+A naïve and emotionally dependent woman, she desires love and a simple life.
+The ambitious Manan soon receives a job offer in Mumbai, and the couple move there.

-In the city, Abhilasha and Manan find it hard to adjust, especially Abhilasha who has to start living with Manan's friend Siddharth.
-The couple move house and Manan gets a promotion.
+In the city, Abhilasha and Manan find it difficult to adjust, especially Abhilasha, who has to live with Manan's friend Siddharth.
+The couple later move house, and Manan receives a promotion.

 When Manan's sister Riddhi's wedding is called off due to dowry demands, his mother and sister move to Mumbai.
 Manan's father helps him buy a house in Mumbai.

 Manan's family travels to Mumbai for Holi to surprise the couple.
-The next morning, his mother, Seema, catches her intoxicated son trying to kiss his wife in public and slaps him.
-Disappointed in her son and daughter-in-law, she takes over the household.
+The following morning, his mother, Seema, catches her intoxicated son trying to kiss his wife in public and slaps him.
+Disappointed in both her son and daughter-in-law, she takes control of the household.

-The new managing director of Manan's company is Ria Oberoi, a woman Manan had helped after she got drunk at a club.
-She mistakes Manan for being the man who assaulted her at the hotel.
-He tries to clear the misunderstanding.
+The new managing director of Manan's company is Ria Oberoi, a woman whom Manan had helped after she became drunk at a club.
+She mistakenly believes Manan to be the man who assaulted her at the hotel.
+He tries to clear up the misunderstanding.
 Unaware that Manan is married, Ria gradually becomes attracted to him and woos him with gifts and a promotion.
 When she proposes to him and he indirectly refuses, she vows to force him to marry her.

-While Seema advises Abhilasha on winning her husband back, Manan begins an affair with Ria.
+While Seema advises Abhilasha on how to win her husband back, Manan begins an affair with Ria.
 When Ria visits Manan, he introduces Abhilasha as his sister-in-law.
-After he leaves for work, Siddharth visits Abhilasha and tells her that Manan and Ria have left for Pune.
+After he leaves for work, Siddharth visits Abhilasha and tells her that Manan and Ria have gone to Pune.